-6 Top Questions to Ask at Interview
+The Best Questions to Ask at the End of an Interview

-1. What are the current challenges that your charity is facing?
+What are the current challenges that your charity is facing?
 How can this role help to meet them?

 This question shows that you’re looking at the bigger picture and want to see the impact that you could have on the charity’s future.
 If possible, try to frame it in the context of what you know about their work.
 For example, if you’ve seen that they’ve been trying to reach donors via new channels post pandemic, ask about what has worked so far.
 Offer up some suggestions of what you’ve found to be effective in past roles.
 It’s all about showing an interest and at the same time reaffirming that you’re the right person for the role.

-2. What would you expect the successful candidate to achieve in the first three months?
+What would you expect the successful candidate to achieve in the first three months?

-4. What is your management style?
+What’s your management style?

 If the recruiter would be your direct line manager, this is a great question to ask, as it will give you a real insight into the most important of your work relationships.
-A management style which is incompatible with the way you like to work may cause problems further down the line.
+A management style that’s incompatible with the way you like to work may cause problems further down the line.
 If in doubt, ask for examples of how you might work together on a project or campaign and what your manager’s level of input would be.

-5. Could you tell me more about the team that I’d be working in?
+Could you tell me more about the team that I’d be working in?

 After finding out a bit about your potential future manager, it’s time to ask about the rest of the team.
 How would you interact with each of them on a daily or weekly basis?
 It’s a great chance to figure out the skillset of the team and to see who you might be able to learn from.
 Depending on the recruiter’s answer, you might also be given the chance to talk about how you’ve worked in similar teams in the past—just to give them that final example of how you’d be ideal for the role.

-6. What is the charity’s culture like?
+What’s the charity’s culture like?

 While charities are similar to each other in many respects, they can vary pretty widely when it comes to culture, so it’s good to ask about this.
-Is it a relaxed, flat management structure which favours autonomy or are there fixed structures and processes in place?
+Is it a relaxed, flat management structure that favours autonomy?
+Or are there fixed structures and processes in place?
 Is there room for innovation?

 Figure out if this is the right place for you